If you’re struggling to lose weight solely through diet and exercise, you’re not alone. In fact, the latest available data from

 This guide will walk you through how weight loss medications work, who they’re for, the potential risks, and how to speak with a healthcare provider about whether this approach is right for you.

 Want to find out if you’re eligible for weight loss medication in Canada without leaving home?
-Start your online assessment to get connected with a licensed healthcare practitioner today.

 How to Qualify for GLP-1 Medications in Canada